 Other leading study and intern abroad companies have designed programs and fellowships specifically to increase access to international programs.
-Cultural Vistas, a nonprofit which serves more than 5,500 students, professionals, and emerging leaders through career-focused international internships, educational study tours, language immersion and cultural exchange programs in the United States and around the world, is one such organization.
+Cultural Vistas, a nonprofit exchange organization serving thousands of students, professionals, and emerging leaders in over 130 countries through career-focused international internships, educational study tours, language immersion, and cultural exchange programs in the United States and around the world, is one such organization.

 "If we are to effectively prepare today's students to become tomorrow's global leaders, innovators, and agents of change, they must have opportunities to gain direct experience and apply their academic learning in an international setting," said Robert Fenstermacher, President and CEO of Cultural Vistas.

-Council on International Educational Exchange (CIEE) is also expanding short-term study abroad offerings to increase access to international education opportunities for U.S. undergraduates.
-Beginning in 2016, CIEE will offer 36 new study abroad sessions in January and May to help ensure every student has the chance to study abroad.
-These sessions will be 3.5 weeks long and priced reasonably at $3,000 or less.
-Students can also apply for grants to help reduce the cost even further.
+Council on International Educational Exchange (CIEE) has also expanding short-term study abroad offerings to increase access to international education opportunities for U.S. undergraduates.
+CIEE offers certain study abroad prorgrams that are shorter and more cost-effective to help ensure every student has the chance to study abroad.
+Students can also apply for scholarships and grants to help reduce the cost even further.

 With market leaders like IEE, CIEE, and Cultural Vistas recognizing and addressing the issues of access to international experiences in a practical way, the number of students and especially students from a more diverse array of backgrounds will be able to reap the benefits of learning about new parts of the world hands-on.